 Don't forget your password.
 If you forget the password, you will have to open the computer case and clear all information in the CMOS before you can start up the system.
-But by doing this, you will have to reset all the options you had set up before.
+But by doing this, you will have to reset all previously set options.